seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Will bear no colour for the thing he is,
 Fashion it thus; that what he is, augmented,
 Would run to these and these extremities:
-And therefore think him as a serpent’s egg
+And therefore think him as a serpent's egg
-Which, hatch’d, would, as his kind, grow mischievous,
+Which, hatch'd, would, as his kind, grow mischievous,
 And kill him in the shell.

 *Re-enter LUCIUS*